 We’re all aware of global problems and the rising number of refugees.
 This includes an increasing number of children who arrive in the UK, often without parents, from countries including Albania, Afghanistan, Eritrea and Syria.

 Most of these unaccompanied children are aged over 14, and most (88%) are boys.
-They enter care with local authorities who look to place them with foster parents while the child’s application for asylum is considered and long-term care plans are put in place.
+They enter care with local authorities who look to place them with short-term foster parents while the child’s application for asylum is considered and long-term care plans are put in place.
 These placements offer particular challenges but are crucial in supporting a vulnerable child in need.